ddoyediran/ml-transfer-learning/README.md

 You don't need to download any dependencies.
 Open the index.html in your browser with a live server e.g Live Server extension from VS code

-Keep an eye on the repo, this app will be deployed soon so you can easily test om your browser without cloning
+Keep an eye on the repo, this app will be deployed soon so you can easily test on your browser without cloning